Embracing the Perspective of Your Wife, Husband or Romantic Partner

 - “Were you satisfied with the result?”

 Summarizing lets your partner know whether or not you understood.
-After he or she talks for a bit, you can make summary statements, saying, “My understanding of what you said is ____________________.”
+After they talk for a bit, you can make summary statements, saying, “My understanding of what you said is ____________________.”

-If your summary is not on target with what your spouse wanted to communicate, your review allows your husband or wife to clarify your understanding.
-In doing so, you are both more likely to feel heard and understood.
+If your summary differs from what your spouse wanted to communicate, your review allows your husband or wife to clarify your understanding.
+Doing so makes you both more likely to feel heard and understood.

 3rd, Embrace Differing Perspectives Equally; Yours is No Better or Worse than Your Partner’s: